Skip to Content

 Providing Experienced Legal Representation for MTA Accident Victims in New York

 When it comes to pursuing a personal injury claim after a public transit accident, victims are often overwhelmed by the complexities of dealing with large government agencies and sophisticated legal teams.
-Thorough preparation and understanding of local court systems, especially those unique to Queens County, are crucial to bringing a successful claim.
+Thorough preparation and an understanding of local court systems, especially those unique to Queens County, are crucial to bringing a successful claim.
 At The Pryor Law Firm, our bus accident attorneys in Queens County are familiar with the operations of key transit depots such as the Jamaica Bus Depot and the legal nuances specific to local transit cases.
-We work diligently to uncover all available evidence and diligently protect our clients’ rights at every phase of litigation.
+We work diligently to uncover all available evidence and protect our clients’ rights at every phase of litigation.

 New York City's transportation system is complex, with several options available to residents and visitors.
 The Metropolitan Transportation Authority (MTA) is responsible for organizing and maintaining efficiency across all forms of transportation throughout New York City.